-When I set out to check out this specialty kayak, I didn’t know that I would find so many fun videos.
+When I set out to check out this unique line of kayaks, I didn’t know that I would find so many fun videos.
 I will be adding them to the bottom here, just in case wants to view some fun ones before making up their minds.
 If you’re interested, you can check them out here at Amazon.

-Anyway, this is a video of someone enjoying their Oru Bay+ in a creek with a good water rift and at some point, he’s got his friend on a spare tire, riding alongside him, holding him:
+Anyway, this is a video of someone enjoying their Oru Bay kayak in a creek with a good water rift and at some point, he’s got his friend on a spare tire, riding alongside him, holding him:

 Update On This Excellent Folding Kayak!

 For a kayak that needed funding on Kickstarter to being featured on Shark Tank, the creators of the Oru Bay kayak have seen their vision not only through, but what a success it has become.
 The best part about the evolution of this folding kayak is that it behaves, navigates, and actually IS a real kayak; definitely not something that was rushed or comes off as cheap.

 This folding kayak seems to hit all the major checkpoints that kayakers seek: mobility, navigation, portability, weight, design, and most of all, aesthetically beautiful when folded or in action.
 For sure, there are plenty of videos here to satisfy most people researching the Oru Bay or the Oru Bay Plus; however, here is one more really awesome one where this folding kayak is being tested in open waters.